Kieran-Tahir/introducing-data/README.md

 ## Starting out...

+Before you get started, have a read of this article that answers the fundamental question: [What is data?](https://www.webopedia.com/definitions/data/)
-Open this readme file in VS Code and click ctrl+shft+v.
+Now open this readme file in VS Code and click ctrl+shft+v.
 This file will open in PREVIEW mode and will be a whole lot nicer to read...💥

-In this exercise you are going to be building an app that displays a list of Sprints on the screen and lets you tick a checkbox to indicate you have completed that sprint.
+In this exercise you are going to be building an app that displays a list of Sprints on the screen.

 To start, begin by having a look through the repository and familiarising yourself with it's contents. <br>
 You will see that we are using React to break our app into components. <br>